rcorless/rcorless.github.io/index.md

-<bold> My new book, with Neil Calkin and Eunice Chan!
-Open access, and in beta: comments welcome! </bold>
+<H4> My new book, with Neil Calkin and Eunice Chan!
+Open access, and in beta: comments welcome! </H4>
 <p><A HREF="https://computational-discovery-on-jupyter.github.io/Computational-Discovery-on-Jupyter/index.html"> Computational Discovery on Jupyter </A>

 Chapter 4 (or is it Unit 4?
 With a Jupyter Book the old words for divisions of a book are a bit obsolete) covers Bohemian matrices at an entry level.